 All students interested in auditioning live, either at Stanford or regionally, must submit a Live Audition Request Form.
-When the following items are received by the Department of Music at Stanford, students will be granted a live audition timeslot.
+Student will be given a live audition timeslot when the following items are received by the Department of Music at Stanford:

 - Musical résumé (submitted via request form above)

 - Letter of Recommendation from a music teacher or mentor (confidential, mailed directly to Stanford Department of Music).

 Please refrain from submitting a Live Audition Request Form without a Common Application ID.

 A confidential letter of recommendation should mailed by the recommender to the Department of Music.
 The letter should contain the applicant’s full name and Common Application ID number somewhere near the top of the letter.
 No incomplete submissions will be reviewed.
 The letter of recommendation for live auditions can be mailed to:

 What are the audition dates and deadlines?